 For example, if you buy a mixed pack of wildflower seeds, that will grow various kinds of plants from just one packet.
 They will look exciting and beautiful but will also be a real haven for pollinators.
 Just pick UK native seeds!

 When you buy a seed pack of any flowers, you often don’t need them all, so you can also share with friends if you want or save some for next year.
-They generally keep well but check the date.
+They generally keep well if you keep them in a cool dry please, but check the date.
 You can even grow more seedlings are sell them if it goes well.

 With seeds, you can also choose to grow them pesticide free (which is not the case for many garden centre plants) so they will be healthier and better for wildlife from the start.